Roy-lab/new-member/onboarding.md

 -   To load a module, for example Matlab r2015a, use the command: `module load matlab-r2015a`
 -   To view your loaded modules, use the command: `module list`
 -   To unload a module if you would like to use a different version, for example unloading Matlab r2015a, use the command: `module unload matlab-r2015a`
+-   To install additional R packages not available in a module, see <https://elog.discovery.wisc.edu/Software/232>.
 -   NOTE: ArchR is notoriously hard to install.
 In roy-exec-1 to roy-exec-9, it is available in module `R-4.3.1-Monocle3-ArchR`; in roy-exec-10, under module `conda3-py310_23.11.0-2`.

 ### Conda